Storm Dave Batters Ireland as Irish Peacekeepers Find Themselves Behind Israeli Lines in Lebanon

 Ireland faces a turbulent Easter weekend on two fronts: Storm Dave is bringing severe winds and coastal flooding risks across the island, while more than 300 Irish peacekeepers in Lebanon have found themselves positioned behind Israeli Defence Forces lines as the IDF advances into southern Lebanon.

-Both developments are dominating news in Ireland and Northern Ireland on Saturday, 4 April, as families prepare for the Easter bank holiday weekend.
+Both developments are dominating news in Ireland and Northern Ireland on Saturday, 4 April, as families prepare for the Easter bank holiday weekend — a day that has brought both meteorological drama and genuine anxiety for the families of Irish troops serving in one of the world's most volatile regions.

 Why It Matters